 Daily stand up, otherwise known as daily Scrum, is one of the five core Scrum ceremonies that the development team hosts during the sprint.

-It is a short daily meeting that brings the whole team together and helps everyone stay:
+It is a short daily meeting that is very popular in project management because it brings the whole team together and helps everyone stay:

 - Informed and on the same page.

 Traditionally, the daily standup has been hosted as a physical ceremony but it is currently often done online via tools like Zoom or Google Meets which suits the remote teams better.

 The daily stand up meeting agenda and format

 The daily standup is usually scheduled in the team’s online calendar in the morning before the active workday starts.
 The recommended length is 15 minutes or less.

 The meeting is attended by the development team, the product owner, and the Scrum Master.
 Stakeholders can join but can’t interact.
 The product owner can choose to skip the meeting although they usually join to stay in the loop.

 The meeting can be hosted by the Scrum Master or the product owner.